NAME

 my $err = $pg->cancel;

 Sends a cancel request using the legacy PQcancel API.
-This is a blocking call.
-Returns undef on success, an error string on failure.
+Blocks the event loop for one network round trip; prefer cancel_async on libpq >= 17.
+Returns undef on success or an error string on failure.

 cancel_async

-$pg->cancel_async(sub { my ($err) = @_; });
+$pg->cancel_async(sub { my ($r, $err) = @_; });

-Sends an asynchronous cancel request using the PQcancelConn API (requires libpq >= 17).
-The callback receives no arguments on success, or an error string on failure.
-Croaks if libpq was built without async cancel support (LIBPQ_HAS_ASYNC_CANCEL).
+Sends a non-blocking cancel request using the PQcancelConn API (requires libpq >= 17).
+The callback receives (1) on success or (undef, $errmsg) on failure.
+Croaks if a cancel is already in progress.

 pending_count